 Celebrate Customer Milestones

 As a client relationship develops, identify milestones.
 These could relate to their usage of your service or renewal patterns.
 Maybe you want to give a corporate gift to show appreciation after five successful years of partnership, for example.
 This could be a bottle of wine, a branded coffee mug, a fun wellness experience, or a customized box of gifts depending on the milestone.
+If you have the budget, you can even go for something luxurious like jewelry and lab-grown diamonds if you’re environmentally conscious.

 Maybe a valuable client you have worked with has reached a personal milestone (a birthday, for example).
 A personalized gesture of some sort may be appropriate.
 Why not accompany it with a handwritten note from an employee in the office?
 Of course, you’ll want to make sure you accompany it with a professional thank you email.